 Update: Here’s that post I mentioned above, 15 Shitty Things Cancer Has Taught Me.
 I finally got around to writing it, and it’s actually one of my personal favorites.
 Maybe you’ll appreciate it.
 Or not.
 You decide.

 Okay, so I’m being rather sarcastic in this post and cynical and maybe even a little grumpy.

 Sometimes, I get weary of all the cancer expectations and cancer language nonsense out there, much of which makes no sense to me.
 And okay, sometimes I get cranky too.
+(Again, so what?)

-And I sure would like to know…
+I sure would like to know…

-Where is my epiphany?
+Where the heck is my epiphany?

 Have you had yours?